elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Before we delve into the power of NumPy, let's spend some time to understand the biological data that we will be working with.

-## Gene Expression
+## What is gene expression?

-In this chapter we’re going to work our way through a gene expression analysis to demonstrate the power of SciPy to solve a real-world biological problem that I come across everyday.
+We will work our way through a *gene expression analysis* to demonstrate the power of NumPy and SciPy to solve a real-world biological problem.
-Along the way we will use Pandas to parse tabular data, and then manipulate our data efficiently in NumPy ndarrays.
+We will use the Pandas library, which builds on NumPy, to read and munge our data files, and then we manipulate our data efficiently in NumPy arrays.

-But before we get to the juicy code, let me fill you in about my particular biological problem.
+The central dogma of molecular biology states that all the information needed to run a cell (or an organism, for that matter) is stored in a molecule called *deoxyribonucleic acid*, or DNA.
-The central dogma of genetics says that all the information to run a cell is stored in the DNA.
+To access this information, the DNA is *transcribed* into a sister molecule called *messenger ribonucleic acid*, or mRNA.
-To access this information, the DNA needs to be transcribed into messenger RNA (mRNA).
+Finally, this mRNA is *translated* into proteins, the workhorses of the cell.

-The amount of mRNA produced from a given gene is called the “expression” of that gene.
+The amount of mRNA produced from a given gene is called the *expression* of that gene.
-The mRNA is in turn is translated into protein, which is the workhorse of the cell.
+Although we would ideally like to measure protein levels, this is a much harder task than measuring mRNA.
-Proteins can act as building blocks like the keratin that gives structure to your nails and hair, or the enzymes that allow you to digest your food.
+Fortunately, expression levels of an mRNA and levels of its corresponding protein are usually correlated ([Maier, Güell, and Serrano, 2009](http://www.sciencedirect.com/science/article/pii/S0014579309008126)).
-Unfortunately, protein is particularly difficult to detect experimentally, but mRNA is actually pretty easy to measure.
+Therefore, we usually measure mRNA levels and base our analyses on that.
-So we make the assumption that if we measure the amount of mRNA we can gain insight into how the cells are functioning.
+As you will see below, it often doesn't matter, because we are using mRNA levels for their power to predict biological outcomes, rather than to make specific statements about proteins.

 ![Central Dogma of Biology](http://www.phschool.com/science/biology_place/biocoach/images/transcription/centdog.gif) Note, this is an example image only, we have not checked license.